felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 material.

 But that doesn't really matter.
 What matters is how banged up my copy is.
-Do you notice how curved the spine is?
+Do you notice the curved spine?
 This is because my good friend Mathieu Frenette showed me (without realizing it?) that I had been holding books wrong my entire life.
 Here's the holding position that helped me get through the DevOps Handbook: